-- You will be asked to wait at least 15 minutes after receiving the vaccine to be sure you and your child are feeling well.
+- You will be asked to wait at least 15 minutes after receiving the vaccine to be sure you are feeling well.
 Longer waiting times of 30 minutes may be recommended if there is concern about a possible vaccine allergy.

-You may be asked by the health care provider to wait in the clinic, or if an adult is with you and you have a warm, dry place to wait (such as in your vehicle), you may be asked to wait outside of the clinic.
-Inform a health care provider right away if you/your child feels unwell while waiting.
-You/your child should not leave the clinic (or clinic parking lot) for at least 15 to 30 minutes after receiving the vaccine, based on the recommendation of the health care provider. - Once you leave the clinic, call 9-1-1 right away if you/your child develops any serious symptoms or symptoms of an allergic reaction such as hives (bumps on the skin that are often very itchy), swelling of the face, tongue or throat, or difficulty breathing. - Continue to follow the recommendations of local public health officials to prevent spread of COVID-19, which may include wearing a mask, staying at least 2 metres from others and limiting / avoiding contact with others outside your household.
+- You may be asked by the health care provider to wait in the clinic, or if an adult is with you and you have a warm, dry place to wait (such as in your vehicle), you may be asked to wait outside of the clinic.
+Inform a health care provider right away if you feel unwell while waiting.
+You should not leave the clinic (or clinic parking lot) for at least 15 to 30 minutes after receiving your vaccine, based on the recommendation of the health care provider.

+- Once you leave the clinic, call 9-1-1 right away if you develop any serious symptoms or symptoms of an allergic reaction such as hives (bumps on the skin that are often very itchy), swelling of your face, tongue or throat, or difficulty breathing. - Continue to follow the recommendations of local public health officials to prevent spread of COVID-19, which may include wearing a mask, staying at least 2 metres from others and limiting / avoiding contact with others outside your household.